giorgiobazzo/BsonSerializer/README.md

 The API documentation for this repository can be found at [https://grijjy.github.io/GrijjyFoundation/](https://grijjy.github.io/GrijjyFoundation/)

 It is automatically generated from the source code using a custom version of [PasDoc](https://github.com/pasdoc/pasdoc/wiki).

-## Miscellaneous
-You can install [Delphinus package manager](https://github.com/Memnarch/Delphinus/wiki/Installing-Delphinus) and then install our foundation package there.
-(Delphinus-Support)